Industry sector · NAICS 23

 What this means for Construction jobseekers

-• Wages are tied to the metro prevailing wage, so cross-reference the metro page for the same role.
+• H-1B pay for Construction roles still hinges on metro prevailing wage: open the worksite city's metro page for the same occupation.
 Browse metros